What a Dedicated Enterprise Innovation Team Actually Does — and How One Platform Powers Yours

 What a Dedicated Enterprise Innovation Team Looks Like

 Before showing how a platform replaces the team, it is worth being specific about what the team actually does.
-Most growing companies have never seen one up close — which is part of why the infrastructure gap is invisible until it is very expensive.
+Most growing companies have never seen one up close — which is part of why the infrastructure gap is invisible until it becomes very expensive.

 A mature enterprise innovation function typically includes five distinct roles, each owning a specific stage of the innovation workflow.